-Even though a person is genetically predisposed towards aggression, and he/she is also capable of doing it, there must be a specific situation to trigger the act of aggression.
-The probability for the aggressive act to occur, and also its intensity, will be different depending on the type of the instigation and on the potential of aggressiveness that could be manifested.
+Even though a person is genetically predisposed towards aggression, and he/she can also do it, there must be a specific situation to trigger the aggression.
+The probability for the aggressive to occur, and also its intensity, will be different depending on the type of the instigation and on the potential of aggressiveness that could be manifested.

 In conclusion, certain persons having a predisposition for violence will be significantly more aggressive when being attacked than those who lack this predisposition.